akshala/Bilingual-BingLiu-Lexicon/README.md

-# Bilingual-BingLiu-Lexicon
+### Bilingual BingLiu Lexicon
-English-Hindi version of the BingLiu lexicon
+Creating English-Hindi version of the BingLiu lexicon